cult-of-coders/meteor-tuts/source/chapters/1/collections.md

 We can add in the database whatever we want, from strings to array of objects.
 The sky is the limit!

 ## Mongo tools - check what's in the database
-You could go in a new terminal, go in the root directory of your project and then `meteor mongo` or use an application like [robomongo](https://robomongo.org/) so you can vizualize the data from your database
+You could go in a new terminal, go in the root directory of your project and then `meteor mongo` or use an application like [robomongo](https://robomongo.org/) so you can visualize the data from your database

 If we choose to use the terminal and run the command written above, we could check all the posts from the database by typing: `db.posts.find({})`, this will search for all the posts from the database and retrieve an array of objects of there are any.